qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

   - Method 1: You can get the `Build version number` of most apps on AppStore from [Tool Lantency](https://tools.lancely.tech/apple/app-search).
 ![Tool Lancety](https://raw.githubusercontent.com/qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/main/Screenshots/IMG_1823.PNG)
   - Method 2: Ask a jailbroken user who has AppStore++ installed get the `Build version number` for you.
-  - Method 3: Look at the buyProduct content and search for `softwareVersionExternalIdentifier`, with the bottom in the list being the latest version, and the rest is just trial and error.
+  - Method 3: Look at the `buyProduct` content and search for `softwareVersionExternalIdentifier`, the last line is the latest version, keep trying until you succeed.
-  - Method 4: Kinda the same as method 3.
+  - Method 4: Almost the same as method 3.
 See [here](https://github.com/qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/issues/8#issuecomment-1272240225).
 ***